Fox Hill Tower

 Before European settlers came to the area, the Podunk tribe of Native Americans used Fox Hill as a lookout.
 During clear weather, one can see Talcott Mountain, as well as Mount Tom and Mount Holyoke.
 The founders of Rockville cleared the hill of trees and used it as pastureland.

 In 1878, a Mr. Jeffery of Meriden built a wooden tower on the summit of Fox Hill.
 It was used as a recreation area, selling refreshments on the first floor and offering the use of a telescope on the top deck.
-An 1880 blizzard completely destroyed this tower except the bottom storey.
+An 1880 blizzard destroyed this tower except the bottom story.
 Mr. Jeffery’s brother-in-law, the artist Charles Ethan Porter, used this as a studio for several years.
 After Mr. Porter’s death, the structure fell into disrepair and disappeared.

 After World War I, the Town of Vernon and the City of Rockville desired to erect a memorial to the veterans of the World War.
 At about the same time, E. Stevens Henry bequeathed Fox Hill and the surrounding area to the city.
 This became Henry Park .
 It was finally agreed that a stone tower on Fox Hill would be a fitting memorial to the veterans, not only of the World War, but of all wars.